 You typically need to have established a credit history to be approved for a credit card.
-Unfortunately, if you've never had a credit card before, that means you’ll have a difficult time getting your first credit card.
-There’s good news: if you’ve had other types of credit accounts and you have your own income, you have a better chance at being approved for a credit card.
+Unfortunately, if you've never had a credit card before, this may mean that you don't have a credit history, making it that much harder to get your first credit card later on.
+However, there’s good news: if you’ve had other types of credit accounts and you have your own income, you have a better chance of being approved for a credit card.

-Many people swear off credit cards because they carry the potential for debt—which can be avoided if you charge what you can afford and pay your balance in full each month.
+Many people swear off credit cards because they carry the potential for incurring debt—which can be avoided if you charge what you can afford and pay your balance in full each month.
 Credit cards come with lots of benefits that you miss out on by not having one.
 Fraud protection, credit card rewards, roadside assistance, travel insurance, rental car insurance, extended warranty, and price protection are just a few perks you can get depending on the credit card you choose.

 For many transactions, a debit card is just as good as a credit card.
 However, even the debit card falls short in some areas like less fraud protection, no rewards, and security deposit for certain transactions.